 The headband has some nice leatherette padding and is very squishy.
 The earpads are soft velour pads that sort of hug your head gently.
 The clamping force in the Premium version isn’t too tight but because the headphone is so light, it really is not a problem.
 Quite frankly this is one of the most comfortable headphones I’ve worn.

-Cable is a long 10 ft single-sided cable that is attached to the left earcup.
+The cable is a long 10 ft single-sided cable that is attached to the left earcup.
 It’s not overly thick but is sufficient enough to be durable in my opinion.
 Overall I’m quite happy with how this headphone looks and how its constructed.

 Isolation & Comfort